Save big (up to $1,875) on small business tools with our free membership, business.com+

 Here are some tips for showing how passionate you are about your business:

 • Use creative captions: Pair your posts with captivating captions that grab attention and encourage interaction.
-Consider using calls-to-action that invite your audience to vote, check out your product or share with a friend.
+Consider using calls to action that invite your audience to vote, check out your product or share with a friend.
 Creative captions help showcase your passion while sparking conversation.

-Involving followers in your content marketing strategy reduces the amount of content you need to create internally.
-Additionally, millennials tend to trust UGC more than other media forms.
+Involving followers in your content marketing strategy via UGC reduces the amount of content you need to create internally while building the authentic connections millennials value.

 Did You Know?Did you know